-U.S. Bank Corporate Payment Solutions (CPS) had undergone a redesign every year for nearly five years.
-Their goal was to increase consumer engagement and in the process increase conversion.
-However, each redesign did not provide the desired results instead the analytics and conversion rate remained the same.
+U.S. Bank CPS had undergone a redesign every year for nearly five years.
+Their goal was to increase consumer engagement and in the process, increase conversion.
+However, each redesign did not provide the desired results.
+Instead the analytics remained the same.
 The client had tasked us with doubling the pages per click and increasing traffic.